 Flow provides you with naming conventions that include triggers and actions.
 It depends on which naming convention suits your needs.
-Robbins emphasized the ease of renaming the trigger and actions in Flow.

 To rename, click on the ellipsis (…) and choose Rename.
 Rename your trigger or actions.
 Once you are done with renaming your trigger and action, just hit Enter key on your keyboard or click anywhere in your dashboard to implement the changes.
 The icons in the Flow will also help you familiarize your Flow.

-His second tip is to test the Flow using Flow Checker to make sure that everything is buttoned up before it is saved.
+Another tip is to test the Flow using Flow Checker to make sure that everything is buttoned up before it is saved.

-His third tip is to be careful in using Test, because once you click Test, everything will go live.
+You also need to be careful in using Test, because once you click Test, everything will go live.